-You may have been taught that it’s safer to keep your light hidden and your voice small, to hide behind the bushes instead of growing tall.
+You may have been taught that it’s safer to keep your light hidden and your voice small, to hide who you are instead of revealing your unique nature.

 But I am here to remind you that it’s safe to embody all of who you truly are.
 It’s safe to share your voice and let yourself be seen.
 At first, it may feel uncomfortable, and you may be afraid of what others think, but with each passing day, it does become easier.
-Little by little, you realize that it draws in those who are meant for you; and experiences you’ve been longing for arrive at your feet.
+Little by little, you’ll begin to draw in those who are meant for you, and experiences you’ve been longing for will arrive at your feet.

 So, don’t die with your music still in you.
 Don’t deny the world the unique beauty and magic you bring to this lifetime.

-Not sure where to start?
-Grab a copy of our free passion and purpose worksheet.
-This will help you to get some insights into how you can share your light with the world.
+Grab a copy of our free purpose worksheet to help you to get some insights into how you can share your soul’s gifts and make a difference in the world.